nhsengland/analytical-data-style-guide-SW/docs/launch.md

-# Data Visualisation Style Guide – South West Launch
+# Data Visualisation Style Guide – South West -- About

 The NHS England South West **Insights & Intelligence (I&I) Team** is proud to introduce the first release of the **Analytical Product Design Guide**.